 If you must go out, wear a face (nose and mouth) coverning.
 There are many plans of how to make a face covering or mask on the internet.
 You may be infected and don't know it.
 A face covering will help prevent you from passing the virus on to someone else.
 If you are not infected, properly constructed, to a limited extent, it may help you avoid infection.
 The New York Times has an article about how to choose the best fabric; the NYT article is also reproduce here.

 The symptoms of COVID-19 may appear 2-14 days after exposure to the virus.
 COVID-19 symptoms are:

 Shortness of breath or difficulty breathing

-Not everyone has all of the symptoms.
-If you have symptoms, and they are mild, please DO NOT GO to the hospital's emergency department.
+Someone who is infected may have none, one, some, or all of the symptoms.
+The CDC estimates that about 35% of those infected show no symptoms (are asymptomatic), but can tranmit the disease.
+If you have symptoms, get a free test.
+If your symptoms are mild, please DO NOT GO to the hospital's emergency department.
 There is absolutely nothing the ED can do to make this better other than routine symptom control which you can do at home.

 Consider taking over-the-counter medications that you normally use for cough or fever.
 If under age 15, do not take aspirin or aspirin containing products.

 Continue to take your regular medications unless your health care provider advises you otherwise.

 Stay at home until you have no fever for 24 hours without the use of fever-reducing medication.